srulre/qal-workshop-2023/docs/grover-example.md

 The first part focuses on constructing a simple example of Grover's algorithm with an arithmetic oracle.
-Here, the goal is to present Classiq's built-in library and show kernel visualization.
+Here, the goal is to present Classiq's built-in library and show CUDA kernel visualization.

 The next session will discuss constraints in detail.